LaunchPadLab/opex-public/gists/new-project-checklist.md

 This checklist assumes that a new repo is started from the rails or client templates, which include the configuration files needed for the integrations.

 ## GitHub
+- [ ] Create a new repo in GitHub (do not initialize with a README)
+- [ ] Add the repo as origin (following GitHub's instructions) and push initial commit from the template

 ### Insights